mesgjs/mesgjs/docs/interfaces/@promise.md

   * `@c(get @promise init=[resolve=value]) // Equivalent to JS Promise.resolve(value)`
   * `@c(get @promise init=[reject=reason]) // Equivalent to JS Promise.reject(reason)`
 * `(all promise...)`
-  * Synopsis: Called from Mesgjs, resolves to a `@list` of individual results if all promises resolve, or reject if any promise rejects.
+  * Synopsis: Resolves to a `@jsArray` of individual results if all promises resolve, or rejects if any promise rejects.
+Resolves to an empty `@jsArray` if there are no promises.
 * `(allSettled promise...)`
-  * Synopsis: Called from Mesgjs, resolves to a `@list` of bilingual settlement results for each of the promises.
+  * Synopsis: Resolves to a `@jsArray` of bilingual settlement results for each of the promises.
+Resolves to an empty `@jsArray` if there are no promises.
   * See below for the format of settlement results.
 * `(always onSettled)`
   * Synopsis: Registers a single `(run)`\-able code block, `(call)`\-able function block, or plain JavaScript function, `onSettled`, as both an `onResolved` and an `onRejected` handler for the receiver.
   * Returns a new `@promise` for chaining.
 * `(any promise...)`
   * Synopsis: The receiver will resolve to the value of the first promise that resolves, or reject if all promises reject.
+Rejects if there are no promises.
 * `(catch onRejected)`
   * Synopsis: Registers a `(run)`\-able code block, `(call)`\-able function block, or plain JavaScript function as an `onRejected` handler for the receiver.
   * Returns a new `@promise` for chaining.